 Mentees should have a clear goal in mind when applying and should state the goal: A cozy mystery polished, pitches to magazine editors refined, query for a memoir ironed out.

-If a mentee doesn’t get chosen, they can try again with other mentors (or different projects with the same mentor, provided it’s at least six months between applications and the mentor agrees).
+If a mentee doesn’t get chosen, they can try again with other mentors (or different projects with the same mentor during the next open period.

 Application questions can be emailed as an attachment or questions can be pasted in the body of an email.
 If someone needs another method, I’ll try to oblige.